More than $200 billion in COVID-19 aid may have been stolen, federal watchdog says

 The SBA inspector general, Hannibal “Mike” Ware, said in a statement Tuesday that the report "utilizes investigative casework, prior (inspector general) reporting, and cutting-edge data analysis to identify multiple fraud schemes used to potentially steal over $200 billion from American taxpayers and exploit programs meant to help those in need.”

-Han Nguyen, a spokesman for the SBA, said in a statement Tuesday that it is “vital to clarify that 86% of the likely fraud in the PPP and COVID-EIDL programs occurred in the first nine months of those programs when, as the (inspector general) has often noted, the rush to get funds out led to unwise decisions to pull down anti-fraud guardrails.”

-Fraud in pandemic unemployment assistance programs stands at $76 billion, according to congressional testimony from Labor Department Inspector General Larry Turner.
+Fraud in pandemic unemployment assistance programs stands at $76 billion, according to congressional testimony from the Labor Department's inspector general, Larry Turner.
 That’s a conservative estimate.
-Another $115 billion mistakenly went to people who should not have received the benefits, according to his testimony.
+An additional $115 billion mistakenly went to people who should not have received the benefits, according to his testimony.

-The Biden administration put in place stricter rules to stem pandemic fraud, including the use of the “Do Not Pay” database.
+The Biden administration put in place stricter rules to stem pandemic fraud, including use of a “Do Not Pay” database.
 Biden also recently proposed a $1.6 billion plan to boost law enforcement efforts to go after pandemic relief fraudsters.

-“I think the bottom line is regardless of what the (total fraud) number is, it emanates overwhelmingly from three programs that were designed and originated in 2020 with too many large holes that opened the door to criminal fraud,” Gene Sperling, the White House American Rescue Plan coordinator, said in an early June interview.

 “The swift distribution of funds and program integrity are not mutually exclusive,” Westbrooks said Tuesday.
 “The government can walk and chew gum at the same time.
 They should have put basic fraud controls in place to verify people’s identity and to make sure targeted relief was getting into the right hands.”